quii/learn-go-with-tests/time.md

 const BadPlayerInputErrMsg = "Bad value received for number of players, please try again with a number"
 ```

-Finally our testing around what has been sent to `stdout` feels a bit verbose a clunky, let's write an assert function to clean it up.
+Finally our testing around what has been sent to `stdout` is quite verbose, let's write an assert function to clean it up.

 ```go
 func assertMessagesSentToUser(t *testing.T, stdout *bytes.Buffer, messages ...string) {